55 Years Ago: Alice Cooper Band Debuts With ‘Pretties for You’

 Released on June 25, 1969, Pretties For You opens in grand style with "Titanic Overture."
 It's an instrumental piece that sounds like a surreal carnival ride gone awry.
 Short and sweet, it leads into the odd, and oddly titled "10 Minutes Before the Worm," another short romp that sounds like some sort of TV jingle filtered through hallucinogens.
 "Swing Low, Sweet Cherrio" is an off-kilter rocker with a sound that somehow crosses elements of the Doors, Captain Beefheart and the Beatles.
 Psychedelic?
 Perhaps.
 Intriguing and beguiling for sure.

-These songs feature elements of the more straight forward rock sound the group would soon adopt – you can hear the seeds of things like "Killer" and "Dwight Frye" here – but for now they remains entwined with elements of the era.
+These songs feature elements of the more straightforward rock sound the group would soon adopt.
+The seeds of things like "Killer" and "Dwight Frye" are here, but for now they remained entwined with elements of the era.

 "B.B. on Mars" is just over one minute of surreal goodness that surges along, direction uncertain.
-"Reflected" will ring a bell with the more causal fans, since the song would be re-written in part to become the 1972 smash hit "Elected."
-Where "Elected" flat out rocks, "Reflected" retained wiggy elements of the band's early incarnation.
+"Reflected" will ring a bell with the more casual fans, since the song would be re-written in part to become the 1972 smash hit "Elected."
+Where "Elected" flat-out rocks, "Reflected" retained wiggy elements of the band's early incarnation.
 "Apple Bush" is a somewhat eerie little number set to a swing tempo.
-Cooper himself puts forth some nice harmonica work here as the band tumble along.
+Cooper himself puts forth some nice harmonica work here as the band tumbles along.

 "Earwigs to Eternity" is a slightly autobiographical song, as their first steps were taken as the Earwigs when they entered a high-school contest and played Beatles parodies.
 There's a slightly disjointed beauty that once again sounds unlike anything else that was happening at the time.
 "Changing Arranging" ends the album with another look into the future, displaying elements that would turn up in more pronounced ways on later albums.

-Throughout, Alice Cooper is as tight and solid as can be, despite the fact that everything was basically recorded live.
-Proof of that can be found on the '90s archive release, Live at the Whiskey, where they blast many of these songs out in versions that are note faithful to Pretties For You.
+Throughout, Alice Cooper is as tight and solid as can be, even though everything was basically recorded live.
+Proof of that can be found on the '90s archive release, Live at the Whiskey, where they blast many of these songs out in versions that are not faithful to Pretties For You.

 Alice Cooper was an incredible band, with a certain special something that was never again matched over all the years.
-They would soon move into a more commercial and rock-solid style on albums like Love It to Death and Killer, but these early records retained elements of an early Dada-esuqe and surrealist spirit.
+They would soon move into a more commercial and rock-solid style on albums like Love It to Death and Killer, but these early records retained elements of an early Dada-esque and surrealist spirit.
 As such, Pretties For You is not for everyone.
-Diehards are understandably less likely to play this as Billion Dollar Babies, but its a one-of-a-kind album whose charm and spirit rings through with every note.
+Diehards are understandably less likely to play this as Billion Dollar Babies, but it's a one-of-a-kind album whose charm and spirit ring through with every note.

 Rock's Most Overshadowed Debuts